-Calderdale Adult Services and Wellbeing have a financial pathway and policy which all adult social care teams follow.
+Calderdale adult social care have a financial pathway and policy which all adult social care teams follow.

-At the point of contact with adult social care, people will be verbally notified when being referred for an assessment of need under the Care Act 2014 or changes to existing services, that any eligible needs for which a commissioned service may be offered will be subject to financial assessment and a possible care contribution.
-People will be signposted to the adult social care platform on the council website which has a basic calculator, enabling people to get a rough approximation of likelihood and amount they may have to contribute towards care.
+At the point of contact with adult social care, people should be verbally notified when being referred for an assessment of need under the Care Act 2014 or changes to existing services, that any eligible needs which a commissioned service may be offered for will be subject to financial assessment and a possible care contribution.
+People should be signposted to the adult social care platform on the council website which has a basic calculator, enabling people to get a rough approximation if there is a likelihood and amount, they are likely to have to contribute towards care.

 At the start of the assessment process people will again be verbally informed of this information and provided with hard copies of the council's care charging leaflets.
-It will be established as part of the assessment how a person manages their finances, if there is an appointee or a legal representative, such as Lasting Power of Attorney (LPOA) for Finance and Property or Court Appointed Deputy.
-Details for any person formally supporting or managing with a person's finances will be taken and they will be consulted as part of the assessment process.
-If a person has no such individual but there are concerns over the persons capacity to manage their finances, a mental capacity assessment should proceed considering how the person may be supported and to enable financial wellbeing.
-This may include signposting the person to community resources, offering practical advice and guidance, or seeking to identify a suitable person in a suitable role to formally manage finances.
+It should be established as part of the assessment how a person manages their finances, if there is an appointee or a legal representative, such as Lasting Power of Attorney (LPOA) for Finance and Property or Court Appointed Deputy.
+Details for any person formally supporting or managing with a person's finances should be taken and consulted as part of the assessment process.
+If an individual has no such person but there are concerns over the persons' capacity to manage their finances, mental capacity assessment should proceed considering how the person may be supported and to enable financial wellbeing.
+This may include signposting a person to community resources, offering practical advice and guidance, or seeking to identify a suitable person in a suitable role to formally manage finances.

-Once the assessment is completed and if eligible needs are identified for which a chargeable service is likely to be offered,, social care staff can support people with filling the Financial Information Forms (FIF) in and returning these with attached documents to the care charging team.
+Once the assessment is completed and the person is found to have eligible needs for which a chargeable service is likely to be offered, social care staff can support people with filling the Financial Information Forms (FIF) in and returning these with attached documents to the care charging team.
 Alternately FIF forms can be provided in hard copy in person, via post or electronically via email to an appointee or legal representative to complete and return to the care charging team.

-Social care staff include as part of this pathway, explicit reference and stipulation to any Disability Related Expenditure (DRE) which may affect care charging determination.
+Social care staff include as part of this pathway, explicit reference, and stipulation to any Disability Related Expenditure (DRE) which may affect care charging determination.
 Social care staff will ensure people's explicit consent to proceed with organising chargeable services is sought.
 People have the right to await a care charging decision before committing to accepting or declining services.

-If a person is deemed to lack mental capacity to manage their finances without a suitable person identified, a best interest assessment will be carried out and a decision made whether it is in the persons best interests or not to proceed with organising a chargeable service.
-The worker will notify the care charging team of this information and identify the steps being taken to seek a suitable person to manage the persons finances and a likely timescale for resolution.
-This will ensure the person is not disadvantaged from receiving appropriate care and support and that care charging teams can place any potential charges on hold until suitable arrangements can be made to organise payment.
+If a person is deemed to lack capacity to manage their finances without a suitable person identified, best interest decision should be taken to identify whether it is in the persons best interests or not to proceed with organising a chargeable service.
+The worker will notify the care charging team of this information and should identify the steps being taken to seek a suitable person to manage the persons finances and a likely timescale for resolution.
+This will ensure the person is not disadvantaged from receiving appropriate care and support and ensuring care charging teams can place any potential charges on hold until suitable arrangements can be made to organise payment.
 Calderdale MCA and BID documents should be clearly recorded, associated to the persons electronic file, and referenced within case notes on CIS.